Fungrim/elog4j/README.md

 ## TLDR; Tracing

 The `LogEvent` contains first class properties for `traceId` and `spanId`.
 These are strings types, but are expected to be valid strings according to OpenTracing and OpenTelemetry (ie. base16 encoded values).
-You easily can set these using decorators for a category, so for example:
+You can set these using decorators for a category, so for example:

 ```java
 manager.route(MyClass.class.getPackage())